8 ways mobile analytics helps you build a better app: Examples from Mixpanel customers

 - What factors lead to higher usage and long-term retention

 Of course, gathering these insights is only the first step.
 To truly improve app performance, you have to apply the data to solve product challenges.
-Here are the top eight ways we at Mixpanel have seen our customers leverage mobile analytics to build better apps.
+Here are the top ways we at Mixpanel have seen our customers use mobile analytics to build better products.

-User friction can come in many forms: too many steps, unattractive UI, glitches and bugs, slow loading times, too much text, the list goes on.
+The kind of surprising user friction that codeSpark found comes in many forms: too many steps, unattractive UI, glitches and bugs, slow loading times, too much text, the list goes on.

 - Unexpected dropoff: Users start an action (using a new feature, for example) and then quickly exit before completing the action.